leroy-merlin-br/metamorphosis/readme.md

     An array of topics configuration, such as the topic name, which broker connection should use, consumer groups and middlewares.

-    Here we can specify the group consumers, each topic can have multiple groups, and each group holds the configuration for which consumer, offset and middleware it must use.
+    Here we can specify the group consumers, each topic can have multiple groups, and each group holds the configuration for which consumer, offset-reset (for setting initial offset) and middleware it must use.

     ```php
       'topics' => [